PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/Add-edit-carrier.md

  - 4 Size, weight, and group access
  - 5 Summary

-Below there are 6 fields:
+## Fields

- 1. Add handling costs.
-A toggle switch, can be turned to "yes" or "no".
-By default is set to "no".
+- *Add handling costs.** This toggle allows choosing if the handling costs are added to the final price or not.
+By default, this toggle is disabled.
 A tooltip is displayed: "Include the handling costs (as set in Shipping > Preferences) in the final carrier price."
- 2. Free shipping.
-A toggle switch, can be turned to "yes" or "no".
-By default is set to "no".
-When switched to "yes", automatically switches "Add handling costs" to "no", and disables all the input fields for "ranges".
+- **Free shipping.** This toggle allows choosing if the carrier is free or not.
+By default, this toggle is disabled.
+When this toggle is enabled, the toggle "Add handling costs" automatically switched to "no" and becomes disabled as all the input fields for "ranges".
- 3. Billing.
-2 Checkboxes are present for this section: "According to total price.""and "According to total weight.".
+- **Billing.** 2 Checkboxes are present for this section: "According to total price.""and "According to total weight.".
- 4. Tax, this is a drop-down menu, shows all the possible tax rates depending on the countries installed on the shop.
+- **Tax.** this is a drop-down menu, shows all the possible tax rates depending on the countries installed on the shop.
- 5. Out-of-range behavior, this is a drop-down menu with the possible options: "Apply the cost of the highest defined range" and "Disable carrier".
+- **Out-of-range behavior** this is a drop-down menu with the possible options: "Apply the cost of the highest defined range" and "Disable carrier".
 A tooltip is displayed: "Out-of-range behavior occurs when no defined range matches the customer's cart (e.g. when the weight of the cart is greater than the highest weight limit is defined by the weight ranges)."

  6. Ranges, this is a table with the tables in this section: